How to Build and Publish Your Android App on Google Play Store (2026)

 Step 12: Use Testing Tracks Before Public Release

-Professional Android teams never publish directly to production.
+Professional Android app developers never publish directly to production.
 Google Play Console provides multiple testing tracks:

 • Internal Testing – Quick testing with up to 100 testers